 For nos.
 1-3, the Catholic Church teaches that God alone must be worshipped.
-And since Christ is truly present body, blood, soul and divinity in the Blessed Sacrament, we can worship Christ under the appearances of bread and wine.
+And since Christ is the truly present body, blood, soul, and divinity in the Blessed Sacrament, we can worship Christ under the appearances of bread and wine.

 No. 4 is wrong.
 Works are necessary for salvation.
 But no amount of good works can lead us to heaven.
 We are saved by Grace through faith working in love.

 For no. 5, let’s make this clear that indulgence is the remission of temporary punishments already forgiven.
 Thus, it can’t forgive sins.